 The risk of a child inheriting sickle cell disease or sickle cell trait is as follows:

-- If both parents have sickle cell trait (each have one normal hemoglobin gene and one sickle cell gene), the child has a 50% chance of inheriting sickle cell trait (one normal gene, one sickle cell gene), 25% chance of inheriting sickle cell disease (two sickle cell genes), and 25% chance of not inheriting either the trait or the disease (two normal genes).
+- If both parents have sickle cell trait (each has one normal and one sickle cell gene), the child has a 50% chance of inheriting sickle cell trait, 25% chance of inheriting sickle cell disease (two sickle cell genes), and 25% chance of inheriting two normal genes (having neither the trait nor the disease).

 - If one parent has sickle cell trait (one normal gene and one sickle cell gene) and the other parent has two normal hemoglobin genes, the child has a 50% chance of inheriting sickle cell trait (one normal gene and one sickle cell gene) and a 50% of inheriting neither the trait nor the disease (two normal genes).
 The child is not at risk of inheriting sickle cell disease.

 - If one parent has sickle cell disease (two sickle cell genes) and the other parent has sickle cell trait (one normal gene, one sickle cell gene), the child has a 50% chance of inheriting sickle cell trait and a 50% chance of inheriting sickle cell disease.

 - If one parent has sickle cell disease and the other parent has two normal hemoglobin genes, the child has a 100% chance of inheriting sickle cell trait, but not the disease.